Keyboard shortcuts

 [[content.acceptance_criteria]]

-text = "chore: govctl check passes"
+text = "govctl check passes"

 status = "pending"